hyugogirubato/pydash2hls/README.md

 PyDash2HLS is a Python library for converting DASH (Dynamic Adaptive Streaming over HTTP) manifest files to HLS (HTTP Live Streaming) format.

+## Features

+- Convert MPD files to HLS format
+- Support for remote and local MPD files
+- Retrieve media URLs for a specific profile
+- Handle DRM (Digital Rights Management) information in MPD files

 ## Installation

 You can install PyDash2HLS using pip: